Why I Haven’t Died Yet: My Fifty Years with Diabetes

 Oh, one more thing: Managing T1D is an art, not a science.
 You have to know yourself and how your own body works.
 T1D is highly personalized because everyone’s metabolic system is different.
 It cannot be reduced to an algorithm.
 True, many believe that we will have AI-powered automated insulin delivery (AID) systems do all this work for you within the next five years.
 And they may be right, because I’ve been hearing about that since the 1990s.
 If you’re curious what they’re up against, read my analysis in my article, “Challenges Facing Automated Insulin Delivery Systems.”

+Lastly, it might seem a bit trite and sappy, but having a long-term vision for yourself is key.
 This is where psychologist Brian Little’s concept of “free traits” comes in.
-By “free,” he’s referring to traits that may include certain proclivities, such as introversion, or attraction to risks, or predisposition to sweets, but they are “free” in that they can be curtailed when something is important to you — a “core project.”
-If you absolutely love food so much that you are willing to let your glucose levels shoot into the stratosphere, then find some other non-T1D-related motivation for not wanting to let that happen.
+Here, he’s referring to traits that may include certain proclivities, such as introversion, or attraction to risks, or predisposition to sweets, but they are “free” in that they can be curtailed when something is important to you — a “core project.”

-My “core project” is my desire to one day be able to pick up future grandchildren.
-I don’t want to blandly stare at them from a hospital bed with tubes keeping me alive as drool drips from the corner of my mouth.
+My “core project” is my desire to one day pick up future grandchildren.
+I don’t want to blandly stare at them from a hospital bed with tubes keeping me alive as drool drips from the corner of my mouth, all because I didn’t take care of myself when I was younger.
 What an awful future that would be.
 I want to remain very healthy, just as I am right now, and be ready for when those grandchildren come screaming into my house yelling, “Grampa!”

-I know it’ll happen too, because my son continues to promise me that it’s only five years away.
+I know it’ll happen too, because my son continues to promise me that my seeing future grandchildren is only five years away!

 HI Dan, I've read this article several times and have shared it with the education staff at my son's pediatric endocrinologist office.
 My son has been using the G6 since we switched back from the G7 in March after 3 months of impacted TIR.
 My concern now is what will happen if Dexcom should decide to 'retire' the G6 without making changes to the G7?
 I'm sure you've given this some thought and I would love to hear what your backup plan is.